Quality Report FAQs

 Should I choose a hospital based solely on the quality measures presented here?

-Performance against the clinical indicators sometimes varies widely at hospitals within the Memorial Hermann Healthcare System.
+Performance against the clinical indicators sometimes varies widely at hospitals within the Memorial Hermann Health System.
 Why does this happen?

 There are a variety of factors that may impact the results of these performance measurements.
 For example, each Memorial Hermann hospital is unique in the community it serves, the physicians who practice there, and the types of patients who are treated there.

-Memorial Hermann Healthcare System reports on clinical indicators for three medical conditions (heart attack, heart failure and pneumonia).
+Memorial Hermann Health System reports on clinical indicators for three medical conditions (heart attack, heart failure and pneumonia).
 Why?
 And when will it report on other conditions?

 These three medical conditions are high-volume diagnoses with evidence-based indicators that are nationally recognized and accepted.
 As more evidence-based indicators are developed, Memorial Hermann will expand its reporting so you can make your healthcare choices based on measurements that are both medically sound and easy to compare.